peterda84/peterda84.github.io/_posts/2022-11-06-install-ubuntu.md

 ![image9](/assets/images/ubuntu/rpi_imager09.png)

 ### Step9: Click on the small gear icon on the left bottom for Advanced options.
-Modify the setting by your needs.
+Modify the setting as your needs.
 I have enabled SSH and set a password since I use my Raspberry Pi as a headless server.

 ![image10](/assets/images/ubuntu/rpi_imager10.png)